vaab/gitchangelog/README.rst

 If you have some questions about guidelines which is not answered here, please check the current ``git log``, you might find previous commit that would show you how to deal with your issue.
+Otherwise, just send your PR and ask your question.
+I won't bite.
+Promise.

 License